benklop/glkterm/README.md

 - `libglkterm.a` to the library directory
 - Header files to the include directory
 - `Make.glkterm` to the include directory (for legacy Makefile compatibility)
+- All enabled interpreter executables to the bin directory

 ## Using the Library